TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

   <img title='X1004 mounted' src=images/x1004_mounted.jpg width=500>
 </p>

 The IP camera used should meet Frigate's requirements of supporting H.264 encoding and the real-time streaming protocol or RTSP.
-The IP camera is setup in this [section](#ip-camera-setup).
+The IP camera is setup in this [subsection](#ip-camera-setup).

 But before connecting the hardware components, let's set up the software.